bangbay/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 1.8.10 =
+* Add: Search and screen option in Media Library view
+* Bug Fix: Bulk delete in Media Library view
+* Bug Fix: Hide captions if "Show Avatars" is off
+* Bug Fix: Update avatar metadata on removal
+* Update: Choose Image text
+* Update: Show only images in Media Library modal
+* Update: Show upload tab if no WP User Avatar image has been selected yet

 = 1.8.9 =
 * Bug Fix: Check for post object